sreerag2460/FlutterPluginFederated/siprix_voip_sdk/README.md

 - Echo cancelation and noise suppression
 - Create BLF/Presence subscriptions and monitor state of remote extension(s)
 - Ready to use models for fast and easy UI creating
+- Embedded CallKit support in iOS version of plugin

 ## Usage